dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 1. Configure Azure Container Apps service for session affinity by following the guidance in [Session Affinity in Azure Container Apps (Azure documentation)](/azure/container-apps/sticky-sessions).

-1. To configure the data protection service to use Azure Blob Storage and Azure Key Vault, reference the following NuGet packages:
+1. The ASP.NET Core Data Protection service must be configured to persist keys in a centralized location that all container instances can access.
+The keys can be stored in Azure Blob Storage and protected with Azure Key Vault.
+The data protection service uses the keys to deserialize Razor components.
+To configure the data protection service to use Azure Blob Storage and Azure Key Vault, reference the following NuGet packages:

    * [`Azure.Identity`](https://www.nuget.org/packages/Azure.Identity): Provides classes to work with the Azure identity and access management services.
    * [`Microsoft.Extensions.Azure`](https://www.nuget.org/packages/Microsoft.Extensions.Azure): Provides helpful extension methods to perform core Azure configurations.